underscore-finance/underscore-docs/vaults.md

 Vaults are non-custodial.
 Your assets stay yours.
 Withdraw anytime, no permissions required.

-The key difference from a normal [Underscore Wallet](user-wallet.md): your position isn't locked.
+The key difference from a [Programmable Wallet](user-wallet.md): your position isn't locked.
 Vault shares are composable tokens you can use anywhere in DeFi — trade them, use them as collateral, bridge them cross-chain.
 The underlying AI strategy keeps running no matter where your tokens go.

 ---